Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ​
 ## **Defects**

-Being a basic HTML/CSS site there were not many true bugs/defects.
+Being a basic HTML/CSS site there were not many true bugs/defects from my testing phase.
 I chalked most of my issues down to the learning process during development.

 ### **Resolved**